Home remedies for knee pain have always been popular but even more since the onset of coronavirus.

 Also try and ensure the knee is as straight as possible as resting with the knee bent can lead to muscle tightening and joint stiffness.

 Massage has been used for centuries as part of home remedies for knee pain to help relax muscles, stretch, reduce swelling and improve general well-being.
-There are loads of great videos on YouTube that show you how to do self-massage for knee pain – one of my favourites is:
+There are loads of great videos on YouTube that show you how to do self-massage for knee pain – one of my favorites is:

 Coronavirus can indeed cause joint pain, but if knee pain is your only symptom, it is unlikely to be related to coronavirus.
 Remember, the main symptoms of COVID-19 are a raised temperature and a persistent cough.